 Besides precious metals, other commodities like agricultural goods and raw materials tend to perform well during inflation due to their inherent value.

 Though commodities are typically considered inflation hedges, some prices are more volatile than others.
-For example, global oil prices inflated to over $110 a barrel due to supply concerns because of the conflict between Ukraine and Russia.
+For example, global oil prices inflated to over $110 a barrel due to supply concerns during the conflict between Ukraine and Russia.
 If you’re interested in investing in commodities, consider more stable ones like gold or base metals instead.

 Floating-rate bonds